 So, whenever you get into position to use your wrist go a bit deeper with your arm to make your opponent pressure your elbow to shoulder bone.
 After that, it’s just a big and simple side bridge (see picture 3) and after that, you rotate and bring your knee, the one closer to your opponent, between you and him. (see picture 4)

 You’re actually moving your opponent with your elbow and not with your hands.
-You should use a strength of a bone structure and not muscular structure to take the force.
+You should use the strength of a bone structure and not muscular structure to take the force.

 We all know our framing and we all know our escapes and using this little detail of using the bone structure is going to take your framing and your escapes to another level.